Danavulapadu Jain temple

-Danavulapadu Jain temple is an ancient Jain center located in Danavulapadu village of Kadapa district in the state of Andhra Pradesh.
+Danavulapadu Jain temple is an ancient Jain center located in Danavulapadu village, within the Jammalamadugu mandal of Kadapa district in the state of Andhra Pradesh.

 History

 Danavulapadu Jain temple, discovered in 1903, was once an important Jain center and received royal patronage from Rashtrakuta dynasty.
 According to inscriptions on Nishidhi stone, the site was popular among Jain acharyas to perform Sallekhana.
 A 13th century inscription found in neighbouring village mentions present of this temple.